 Berryhill's college portrait, from the 1921 Vanderbilt Medical School Class Composite.

-While a good majority of Beryhill's life was centered in the private sector, he refrained from entering political life until he was nearly seventy years of age!
-Recorded as being a Democrat for the majority of his life, Berryhill switched political allegiance in the mid 1960s to the Republican party, and in 1966 was elected to represent the county of Madison in the Tennessee General Assembly.
+While a good majority of Berryhill's life was centered in the private sector, he refrained from entering political life until he was nearly seventy years of age!
+Recorded as being a Democrat for the majority of his life, Berryhill switched political allegiance in the mid-1960s to the Republican party, and in 1966 was elected to represent the county of Madison in the Tennessee General Assembly.
 He would serve three terms here, being reelected in 1968 and 1970.
 His final term concluded in 1973 and he died three years later on January 10, 1976 at age 79.
 Berryhill had been preceded in death by his wife Thelma in 1967 and both were interred at the Ridgecrest Cemetery in Jackson, Tennessee.

 Grailey H. Berryhill, from the 1969-70 Tennessee General Assembly composite.